 37.x Dynamic Subband Operation

-A non-AP STA that supports DSO operation is called a DSO STA and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP STA that supports Dynamic Subband Operatio (DSO) is called a DSO non-AP STA and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
 An AP that supports DSO operation is called a DSO AP and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

-DSO is a mechanism where narrower bandwidth DSO STA can dynamically, on a per-TXOP basis, be allocated resources outside of its current operating bandwidth within the DSO AP’s BSS bandwidth.
-AP’s dynamic resource allocation is contained within a TXOP.
+DSO is a mechanism where a DSO non-AP STA that has an operating bandwidth narrower than the DSO AP can dynamically be allocated frequency resources outside of its current operating bandwidth within the DSO AP’s BSS bandwidth, on a per-TXOP basis.

-For a DSO STA, the channel whose bandwidth is equal to its operating bandwidth and that includes the BSS primary channel is referred to as primary subband.
-For a DSO STA, the channel whose bandwidth is equal to its operating bandwidth outside of its primary subband where it can be allocated resources by the AP during a DSO frame exchange is referred to as a DSO subband.
+For a DSO non-AP STA, the channel whose bandwidth equals the STA’s operating bandwidth, which includes the BSS primary channel, is referred to as the primary subband.
+For a DSO non-AP STA, a channel whose bandwidth equals the STA’s operating bandwidth, which lies outside of the STA’s primary subband, where it can be allocated resources by the DSO AP during a DSO frame exchange, is referred to as a DSO subband.

-Only 80 MHz operating bandwidth UHR STAs and 160 MHz operating bandwidth UHR STAs can be DSO STAs.
-The DSO ICF-ICR exchange and the PPDUs that follows it shall only be between UHR STAs.
-One 80MHz subband in 320MHz BSS can be a DSO subband.
-It is TBD if more than one 80MHz subband can be a DSO subband in 320MHz BSS.
-The secondary 80MHz in 160MHz BSS can be a DSO subband and secondary 160MHz in 320MHz BSS can be a DSO subband.
+Only 80 MHz and 160 MHz operating bandwidth UHR STAs can be DSO non-AP STAs.
+The DSO ICF-ICR exchange and the PPDUs that follow it shall only be between UHR STAs.
+In a 160 MHz BSS, the secondary 80 MHz subband can be a DSO subband for an 80 MHz DSO non-AP STA.
+In a 320 MHz BSS, one of the secondary 80 MHz subbands can be a DSO subband for an 80 MHz DSO non-AP STA; it is TBD whether more than one secondary 80 MHz subband can be a DSO subband.
+In a 320 MHz BSS, the secondary 160 MHz subband can be a DSO subband for a 160 MHz DSO non-AP STA.

 Enable/disable and signaling:

-A DSO non-AP STA may enable or disable the DSO mode, with a TBD mechanism, if the AP has supported the DSO mode.
+A DSO non-AP STA may enable or disable the DSO mode, with a TBD mechanism, if the AP supports and enables [TBD] DSO mode.

 Whether a DSO AP can enable/disable the DSO mode for its BSS is TBD.